lathitha-dev/WEBSITE/README.md

 # How to build your own developer portfolio website with html,css and javascript

-Table of content
+# Table of content

--what is a developer portfolio website?
+# what is a developer portfolio website?

--portfolio project- how to build your own online developer portfolio
+# portfolio project- how to build your own online developer portfolio

--the project folder structure
+# the project folder structure

--the basic html boilerplate
+# the basic html boilerplate

--the navbar section
+# the navbar section

 -how to style the navbar